Hafod Special OfferMoelfre, Anglesey

 This spacious bedroom contains a double bed with bedside tables, a chest of drawers, a hand wash basin and two built-in wardrobes.

-This bedroom contains twin beds, a pair of bedside cabinets, a chest of drawers, a pair of built-in wardrobes, a hand basin and a 27inch TV.
+This bedroom contains twin beds, a pair of bedside cabinets, a chest of drawers, a pair of built-in wardrobes, a hand basin.
 There are views of the sea towards Puffin Island.

 A door from the conservatory leads to the large rear garden which slopes gently to enhance the view of the sea.
 There is a small patio close to the house with a large stylish glass topped table and 6 comfortable chairs, on a warm summer’s evening, a perfect location for a family meal, enjoying the sunset and the beautiful sea views!
 The large garden has a small pond in the far corner which has been covered in a protective metal frame.